tomcotter7/gpt-cotts/notes.md

 #### LLM Utilization

 [LangChain](https://python.langchain.com/docs/get_started/introduction.html).
 LangChain is a library for interacting with LLMs.
-One useful concept I've found so far
+I have found this to be rather bloated - it's often better to just interact with the LLM yourself.

 ## NLP